 Umbria

-Italy has 20 regions, each unique and full of wonders.
+Umbria is green, golden, slow, spiritual - “mozzafiato” (breathtaking).
 Umbria, is the home of the ancient Etruscans, Medieval Catholic Saints, and ancient textile masters.
 Umbria is called “il cuore verde d’Italia,” which translates to the green heart of Italy.
 This is the only landlocked region with 3000 square miles of rolling hills, peppered with exquisite, enchanting hilltop towns and natural wonders that are “mozzafiato,” (translation - take your breath away.)
 The valleys are rich with agriculture and farms.
 If you are lucky, you will see fields of sunflowers kissing the sun.
 Umbria has many riches including religious and secular art, an ancient history dating back to the 8th century B.C.E., a prosperous region due largely to the ancient Roman roads, fabulous food (although every region can make this claim), wine and olive traditions, natural wonders, the Franciscan legacy of St. Francis of Assisi born in the 12th century and several UNESCO World Heritage sites.

 Fantastic Umbrian Festivals in 2024